cjdbarlow/Part-One/glomerular_filtration_and_tubular_function.md

 ###Loop of Henle
-The loop of Henle consists of a **thin descending limb** and a **thick ascending limb**.
-The descending limb reabsorbs water only.
-The thick ascending limb reaborbs common ions (Na<sup>+</sup>, K<sup>+</sup>, Cl<sup>-</sup>) and HCO<sub>3</sub><sup>-</sup>, and excretes H<sup>+</sup>.
-The function of the loop is to concentrate urine in states of water deprivation, which it does via the countercurrent mechanism.
+The loop of Henle consists of a **thin descending limb** and a **thick ascending limb**;
+* The descending limb reabsorbs water only
+* The thick ascending limbL
+  * Reabsorbs common ions (Na<sup>+</sup>, K<sup>+</sup>, Cl<sup>-</sup>) and HCO<sub>3</sub><sup>-</sup>
+  * Excretes H<sup>+</sup>
+* The function of the loop is to concentrate urine in states of water deprivation
+This is done via the countercurrent mechanism.

 ####Countercurrent Multiplier
-The countercurrent concentrating system is a formed from the loop of Henle and collecting ducts, and is driven entirely by the removal of NaCl from the ascending limb.
-The process of countercurrent concentration is most easily understood in stages:
+The countercurrent concentrating system is:
+* Formed from the loop of Henle and collecting ducts
+* Driven entirely by the removal of NaCl from the ascending limb
+* Most easily understood in stages:
-* NaCl is actively transported out of the thick ascending limb, increasing interstitial osmolality *at that level*.
+  * NaCl is actively transported out of the thick ascending limb, increasing interstitial osmolality *at that level*
-* Increased interstitial osmolality results in water reabsorption from the descending limb, increasing tubular osmolality *at that level*.
+  * Increased interstitial osmolality results in water reabsorption from the descending limb, increasing tubular osmolality *at that level*
-* This more concentrated tubular fluid then flows to a deeper, more concentrated level, and more water is reabsorbed.
+  * This more concentrated tubular fluid then flows to a deeper, more concentrated level, and more water is reabsorbed
-* The effect is progressive concentration of tubular and interstitial fluid, but with a low and stable energy cost as the relative gradients that the transport pumps must work against are small.
+  * The effect is progressive concentration of tubular and interstitial fluid, but with a low and stable energy cost as the relative gradients that each transport pump works against is small

-The end result is a dilute urine leaving the ascending limb, but a highly concentrated medullary interstitium.
+  * The end result is a dilute urine leaving the ascending limb, but a highly concentrated medullary interstitium

 ####Countercurrent Exchange
 The **vasa recta** are peritubular capillaries that: